 That said, I haven’t tried the red light TRINITY+ Wrinkle Reducer attachment because I have so many other RLT devices that are frankly better, and the three star reviews don’t exactly make me feel like I’m missing out.
 However, if you don’t want a separate red light therapy device, you may be drawn to this system in the Ziip vs. Nuface battle.

 The reason why I think the attachments are still in both the plus and the negative column is there is no end to attachments they can come up with, making it so one tool may, in fact, do it all…someday.
-While the other attachments, such as their effective lip and eye attachment, are effective, I didn’t find the results locked in as much as when I used nanocurrent with the ZIIP Halo.
+While the other attachments, such as their effective lip and eye attachment, are effective, I didn’t find the results locked in as much as when I used nanocurrent with the ZIIP Halo device.

 The downside is you don’t want to do red light therapy with anything on your skin, other than perhaps green tea (plain ole tea is prob best), so your microcurrent routine will be longer if you want the benefits of those skin food ingredients.